witseie-elen4010/2022-group-lab-005/documentation/ADRs/ADR 3 Database design.md

 ### Vocabulary table
-This table contains the primary key ID and its associated word , this tables stores all the words the user's guesses can come from.
+This table contains the primary key ID and its associated word, this table stores all the words the user's guesses can come from.

 | Field       	| Type                    	| Can contain null value? 	|
 |-------------	|-------------------------	|-------------------------	|